mrwingkong/portix-linux/kwin/wallpaper-consistency.md

 Or do it graphically:

-1. Right-click desktop → **Desktop Preferences**
+1. Right-click the desktop → **Desktop Preferences**
 2. Background tab → select the SVG
-3. Mode: Stretch
+3. Wallpaper mode: Stretch

 ---

 ## 3. Wallpaper paths

-Edit these two lines in the script to match your files:
+Edit these two lines in the script to match your actual files:

 ```
 LANDSCAPE="/home/mrwingkong/Pictures/7680x2160.png"